edgeimpulse/expert-projects/readme/featured-machine-learning-projects/rooftop-ice-synthetic-data-omniverse.md

 ![YR weather API](../../.gitbook/assets/rooftop-ice-synthetic-data-omniverse/yr-sun.png)

-Next, in the The Things Stack application we need to define a function that will be used to decode the byte into a JSON structure that is easier to interpet when we pass the message further up the chain of services.
+Next, in the The Things Stack application we need to define a function that will be used to decode the byte into a JSON structure that is easier to interpret when we pass the message further up the chain of services.
 The function can be found in the [project code repository](https://github.com/eivholt/icicle-monitor/blob/main/TheThingsStack/decoder.js).

 ![The Things Stack decoder](../../.gitbook/assets/rooftop-ice-synthetic-data-omniverse/ttn-decoder.png)